salamanders-2014/flight-social-network/README.md

 ![Build Status](https://travis-ci.org/simongondeck/flight-social-network.svg?branch=default-controller-photo)

 Flight is a social networking playground where users post their profiles and show their pictures.
+For Awesome Fliers.

 ![Pelicans in Flight](http://openclipart.org/image/800px/svg_to_png/190060/pelicans-in-flight.png)